 Additionally, I tried the beef bowl during the dinner hours.
-The ride was very flavorful, and the meat was a little raw, but still tasty!
+The meat was a little raw, but still tasty!
 (Note: Don't worry, the normal portions aren't THAT small...this is a kids meal size pictured above.)

 Continuing the specialty drinks trend for new theme park lands, Pongu Pongu serves both alcoholic and non-alcoholic beverages for thirsty visitors.